alexduryee/timetwister/README.md

 # Timetwister

-A Chronic wrapper with improved date format parsing and fewer surprises.
+A DateTime wrapper with improved date format parsing and fewer surprises.

 Developed by the New York Public Library to transform freetext date metadata into machine-readable data.